NodeNextOfficial/GrayHack/README.md

   Use [this link](https://fabricmc.net/wiki/tutorial:setup) for more information.
   It should be pretty similar to the eclipse and idea setup.

-###### *To get the source code of Pre-1.17 versions, use [this](https://github.com/BleachDrinker420/BleachHack/tree/de55562e94) commit and select the folder of the version you want.*
+###### *To get the source code of Pre-1.17 versions, use [this](https://github.com/GrayDrinker420/GrayHack/tree/de55562e94) commit and select the folder of the version you want.*

 ## Recommended Mods

-Here are some nice to have mods that are compatible with BleachHack, none of these require Fabric API.
+Here are some nice to have mods that are compatible with GrayHack, none of these require Fabric API.

 ### [Multiconnect](https://github.com/Earthcomputer/multiconnect) or [ViaFabric](https://github.com/ViaVersion/ViaFabric)
 Mods that allows you to connect to any 1.8-1.18 server from a 1.18 client.